 The Term Loan will initially be held in an escrow account.
 The Term Loan bears interest from the date on which any of the Term Loan is first placed into such escrow account (the "Escrow Funding Date") until such Term Loan is fully repaid at a rate per annum equal to the Adjusted LIBO Rate (as defined in the Loan Agreement) plus 11.50%, subject to adjustment as set forth in the Loan Agreement.
-The Escrow Funding Date was September 30, 2016.
-Upon satisfaction of certain conditions as more particularly described in the Loan Agreement, including, but not limited to, concurrent final payment and satisfaction in full of the PharmAthene Judgment, \$30,000,000 (net of any interest owed under the Loan Agreement as of the Escrow Release Date) will be transferred from the escrow account to the Reserve Account (the date on which such transfer occurs, the "Escrow Release Date").
+The Escrow Funding Date is scheduled to be September 30, 2016, provided that certain conditions are met, such as Bankruptcy Court approval of the transactions contemplated by the Loan Agreement.
+The Company does not own or control the aforementioned escrow account.
+Upon satisfaction of certain conditions as more particularly described in the Loan Agreement, including, but not limited to, concurrent final payment and satisfaction in full of the PharmAthene Judgment, \$30,000,000 (net of any interest owed under the Loan Agreement as of the Escrow Release Date) will be transferred from the escrow account to the Reserve Account (the date on which such transfer occurs, the "Escrow Release Date")